 - the year in which the account was opened;

-- an account A, opened in 2007 and closed in 2021,
+- account A, opened in 2007 and closed in 2021,

-- an account B, opened in 2010 and closed in 2014,
+- account B, opened in 2010 and closed in 2014,

-- an account C, opened in 2013 and currently still active,
+- account C, opened in 2013,

-- an account D, opened in 2020,
+- account D, opened in 2020,

-- an account E, opened in 2021.
+- account E, opened in 2021.

 The reporting of data to the CPC in relation to:

 In 2016, a foreign account was opened in the name of a minor child.
-This account had to be included every year in the personal income tax return in the name of the parents.
+The account should have been mentioned every year on the parents' personal income tax return(s).
 As of 2021, the child's income is no longer added to that of the parents (as the child has reached the age of majority).

-- Central Point of Contact for accounts and financial contracts | FPS Finance (belgium.be) (only available in Dutch, French or German)
+- Central Point of Contact for accounts and financial contracts | FPS Finance (belgium.be) (available in Dutch, French and German)

-- Foreign accounts | FPS Finance (belgium.be) (only available in Dutch or French)
+- Foreign accounts | FPS Finance (belgium.be) (available in Dutch and French)

-For any questions: FPS Finance - Contact | FPS Finance (belgium.be).
+Should you have any questions, please contact FPS Finance - Contact | FPS Finance (belgium.be).